-In the woods of the Pacific Northwest is where my outdoor adventures in backpacking, skiing, and camping established a passion for wildlife.
-Exposure to conservation efforts as a youth lead me to study creatures both big and small through a B.S. in Biology.
-As an educator I have found that connecting others to my passions for science, conservation, and wildlife is as rewarding as experiencing them for myself.
-As the Education Coordinator, my goals are to bring our international conservation programs to life for our community through new exhibits, tours, and events.
-It is a great honor to also work as one of our raptor trainers, and I am thrilled to have been recognized by the IAATE (International Association of Avian Trainers and Educators) for work done with Penny, our female American Kestrel, who now exhibits hovering, a wild hunting behavior, on cue for guests.
-The most rewarding aspect of my work is creating experiences for youth to discover new aspects of conservation and wildlife with a growing passion and understanding of their role in the world around them.
+Curtis established his passion for wildlife in the woods of the Pacific Northwest, backpacking, skiing, and camping.
+Exposure to conservation efforts as a youth lead him to study creatures both big and small through, earning a B.Sc. in Biology from BYU.
+As an educator, he has found that connecting others to science, conservation, and wildlife is enormously rewarding.
+As the Education Coordinator for The Peregrine Fund, his goals are to bring our international conservation programs to life for our community through new exhibits, tours, and events.
+Curtis also serves as a Raptor Specialist, focused on training of our education birds.
+He was recently recognized by the IAATE (International Association of Avian Trainers and Educators) for exemplary training with an American Kestrel.
+Curtis aims to create experiences which help youth discover wildlife and conservation and helps them understand their role in the world around them.